A Legendary Sushi Master in Kanazawa

 Kanazawa has many top level sushi restaurants, and it’s often difficult to get seats, requiring a few months’ booking in advance.
-Komatsu Yasuke is well worth the wait.
+Among these, Komatsu Yasuke is well worth the wait.

 Komatsu Yasuke’s master, Kazuo Marita, is one of Japan’s sushi legends.
 The staff of Ginza Kyubey’s main restaurant acknowledge that “he is the best.”
 Now over 80 years old, Morita still amazes us with his sushi.
 I’ve heard many a politician, actress and CEO fly from Tokyo just to have his sushi for lunch.
 Many people say, “I need his sushi in my life!”

 He told me in his own his words during my last visit:

 I don’t need to use the best ingredients.
 I could make fancy sushi, but I want to serve sushi at a reasonable price for everyone.
 Quality seasonal ingredients and locally-grown rice complement and unify each other.
 Each brings something the other lacks.